 Consider where you’ll live and if you’ll have your home paid for outright by the time retire, she adds.
 Starts at 60 has plenty of information on budgeting retirement – you can get started by reading here.

-“Economically, retirement favours those who own their own home, either apartment or house,” she says.
+“Economically, retirement favours those who own their own home, either apartment or house,” Parle says.
 “But for those of us who will never own our own homes outright, better alternatives to the harsh private rental market may emerge.
 For example, I know of some women who are organising to live in a share house in retirement.”

 Though the pension is a great support for many older Australians, living on the pension alone requires the ability to keep to a pretty strict budget because at the October 2019 rate it adds up to just $24,268.20 a year for a single person and $36,528 for a couple.
-That’s well below the $27,814 for singles and $40,054 the Association of Superannuation Funds of Australia calculates is needed to support a modest retirement lifestyle.
+That’s well below the $27,814 for singles and $40,054 for a couple the Association of Superannuation Funds of Australia calculates is needed to support a modest retirement lifestyle.
 A comfortable retirement requires $43,601 a year for singles and $61,522 for couples.

 If you’re concerned you will find it difficult to live within the budgetary confines of the pension, Parle suggests that if your health allows, you could consider extending your working life by a year or so to build up your savings and super balance.